Prabhsheenkaur/escape-room-2/README.md

-# escape-room-2
+# project-01-escape-room-game
-The new version of escape room
+POSH SPICE TEAM, we created an escape room game based on text and python